Putin raises tension on Ukraine, suspends START nuclear pact

 “We aren’t fighting the Ukrainian people,” Putin said ahead of the war’s first anniversary Friday.
 “The Ukrainian people have become hostages of the Kyiv regime and its Western masters, which have effectively occupied the country.”

-The speech reiterated a litany of grievances he has frequently offered as justification for the widely condemned military campaign, while vowing no military letup in a conflict that has reawakened Cold War fears.
+The speech reiterated a litany of grievances he has frequently offered as justification for the widely condemned military campaign, while vowing no military letup.

-The 2010 New START treaty envisages caps on the number of nuclear weapons, and broad inspections of nuclear sites.
-Putin also said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in place since the Cold War era.
+Along with limits on the number of nuclear weapons, the 2010 New START envisages broad inspections of nuclear sites.
+Putin said Russia should stand ready to resume nuclear weapons tests if the U.S. does so, a move that would end a global ban on such tests in place since the Cold War era.

+U.N.
+Secretary-General Antonio Guterres responded by calling for Russia and the United States to return to dialogue immediately because “a world without nuclear arms control is a far more dangerous and unstable one.”

 “We’ll be watching carefully to see what Russia actually does,” he said while visiting Greece.